 Deacons are the hands and feet of Jesus at Bethel.
 Whether it’s ensuring Sunday mornings run smoothly or reaching out to meet needs throughout the week, our deacons serve with open eyes and willing hearts.
 Bethel believes in the scriptural qualifications of deacons (1 Timothy 3) and involve the body in the vetting and election of this group each year.

-Nathan has been married to his wife, Sunni, for 19 years.
-They have three children, Ethan, Seth and Georgia.
+Nathan has been married to his wife, Sunni, for over 19 years.
+They have three children, Ethan, Seth, and Georgia.
 Nathan works in IT and when he’s not coding for the Baylor University IT department, Nathan spends most of his time with his family.
 His hobbies are taxiing his children around, running, and playing tennis.
 He likes to travel, snow ski, mountain bike, trail run and take long walks.

 Brian was born in Tyler, Texas in the summer of 1983.
 He grew up with an older brother and parents who love him very much.
 When he was in grade school, his family moved to a rural setting near Lindale, where he began learning the value of hard labor.
 After high school, he attended TJC for two years before going on to complete his graduate studies in business at UT Tyler.
 He worked as a bike mechanic and a residential roofer before moving to Austin in 2010.
 It was there where he met his lovely wife, Michelle.
 They later bought a motorhome, traveled the US for a couple of years, and settled back in Tyler where they currently work from home and raise their daughter Brooklyn.
 Brian and his family feel blessed to have been welcomed into the Bethel downtown family!